 cmake -H. -Bbuild-cmake -GNinja

-On my Debian12
+On my Debian 12

-system it presented problems due to the CMake
+system, an error appeared due to the CMake

 version: